What should your customer do when they come across a legal dispute?

 Many people, through their home, business, landlord or motor policy may have access to legal expenses insurance which includes access to free legal support.
 ARAG policyholders can receive free legal advice 24/7, 365 days a year.

-- Understand your legal rights clearly
+- Understand legal rights clearly

 - Identify potential risks or liabilities

-- Explore and identify your legal options
+- Explore and identify legal options

 - Avoid unnecessary costs